What are Glioblastomas?

 - Can recur even after treatment

-- Are considered malignant or cancerous
+- They are considered malignant or cancerous

 GBMs fall under the category of gliomas, which are brain tumors originating from glial cells.
 The term “glioblastoma” derives from these cells, while “multiforme” refers to the various forms the tumor can take, adding complexity to its treatment compared to other tumors.